-Hanwha systems is boosting the growth of the Phasor antenna business, recruiting the best to build on its existing team, investing in new equipment and facilities and strengthening processes, systems and disciplines.
+Hanwha systems has boosted the growth of the new Hanwha Phasor antenna business, recruiting the best to build on its existing team, investing in new equipment and facilities and strengthening processes, systems and disciplines.

-It is no longer starting out but scaling up.
-As Hanwha Phasor, it has opened an ASIC design centre in Cambridge, UK to spearhead its core technology; enlarged and enhanced its advanced central London laboratory and near-field test and integration facilities; and extended the capability of its far-field range and ground station at the historic research site in Chelmsford, Essex, UK (where radar was pioneered during World War II); and continues to expand its workforce across all engineering disciplines, operations and supply chain, programme management and support functions.
+We are no longer starting out but scaling up.
+As Hanwha Phasor, we have opened an ASIC design centre in Cambridge, UK to spearhead its core technology; enlarged and enhanced our advanced central London laboratory and near-field test and integration facilities; and extended the capability of our far-field range and ground station at the historic research site in Chelmsford, Essex, UK (where radar was pioneered during World War II); and continues to expand our workforce across all engineering disciplines, operations and supply chain, programme management and support functions.

-Hanwha Phasor’s full development lifecycle test capability is unmatched in the solid-state flat panel antenna sector and equips the business to enter the market with arrays of dependable high quality.
+Hanwha Phasor’s full development lifecycle test capability is unmatched in the solid-state flat panel antenna sector and equips us to enter the market with arrays of dependable high quality.

 Following its technology concept demonstrations, Hanwha Phasor is now testing the sector’s first pre-production system prototype.
 This encompasses beam forming and steering, RF performance, modem integration, electro-mechanical performance and software interface and control.

-The next step for our fully customised test platform is productisation and volume manufacture.
-Hanwha Phasor is investing substantially in an industrial engineering and strategic supply chain team to enable production to be ramped up across all its technology components.
+Hanwha Phasor has invested substantially in an industrial engineering and strategic supply chain team to enable production to be ramped up across all its technology components.
 A partnership with Tier 1 global contract electronic manufacturer Plexus has been secured while the business has been working with the world’s best integrated circuit foundries for some time.

 Hanwha Phasor, the original disruptor in ultra-low profile, high-gain satellite comms-on-the move connectivity, is firmly on track.
 It is ready to partner with systems integrators and service providers who will benefit from a well-resourced product roadmap – and the deep reserves of experience needed to deliver it.